remigiusz-donczyk-gl/final-project/DOCS.md

 #### The *prod* branch

 This is the second part that runs when changes are made to the *prod* branch of the repository.
-It tags the Docker image as *stable*, deploys a stable version of the website to AWS, then removes the test version.
+It tags the Docker image as *stable*, deploys a stable version of the website to AWS as well as monitoring tools, then removes the test version.
 It creates documentation for the stable version of the site and deploys it to GitHub Pages.
 For showcase purposes, it also deletes the entire architecture after manual approval is given.

 ## PHPUnit